David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * International defense cooperation is a consistent policy of multilateralization and diversification to protect the Fatherland early and from afar, not "losing one's nature."
 * Participating in UN peacekeeping demonstrates Vietnam's responsibility to the international community, elevating the country's position, and is completely different from being "mercenaries."
 * The "Three Nos" defense policy ensures independence and autonomy; cooperation does not mean entering military alliances or opposing third parties.
+* **Fact:** Since 2014, Vietnam has deployed over 800 officers and soldiers to UN peacekeeping missions (South Sudan, Central African Republic), with a female participation rate of nearly 16%, significantly higher than the UN average.

 **7. On National Defense - Security:**